-One way to get around this is to pre-pay your credit card bill before your due date and your statement closing date.
+One easy credit hack to get around this is to pre-pay your credit card bill before your due date and your statement closing date.
 That way, the balance will be low when the card reports to the credit bureaus, which is better for your credit score.

-Another helpful credit hack is to spread out multiple smaller payments throughout the month so that the balance never climbs too high to begin with.
+Another helpful credit hack is to spread out multiple smaller payments throughout the month so that the balance never climbs higher than it should be to begin with.

 Read more about how to get the best credit utilization ratio in our article, “What Is the Difference Between Individual and Overall Credit Utilization Ratios?”

 One way to easily lower your utilization rate is to increase your credit limit.
-Spending $1,000 on a card with a credit limit of $5,000 is a lot better than spending the same amount on a card with a credit limit of $2,000.
+Spending $1,000 on a card with a credit limit of $5,000 is a lot better for your utilization ratio than spending the same amount on a card with a credit limit of $2,000.